-When you file for bankruptcy the Automatic Stay halts nearly all debt collections, including most wage garnishments, against you and most notably in a Chapter 13 Bankruptcy filing, mortgage payments.
+When you file for bankruptcy the Automatic Stay halts nearly all debt collections, including most wage garnishments, and mortgage payments.
 By law, debt collectors are not allowed to contact you for the purpose of collecting, negotiating, or settling your debt with them after your bankruptcy petition is filed.
 For unsecured debts such as credit cards, personal loans, medical bills, and even payday loans, the Automatic Stay remains in effect until the bankruptcy is discharged.

 Under the Automatic Stay, creditors are not allowed to pursue any of the following activities:

 - Call, send letters, texts, or emails regarding any outstanding bills or payments that you owe